-The following are the significant related party activities for the SmartCraft Group during 2020 and 2021.
+The following are the significant related party activities for the SmartCraft Group during 2021.
+There are no such transactions in 2022.
 All transactions are at arm's length market prices.

 B. Ulstein AS is wholly-owned by Bernt Ulstein and his family.
 B. Ulstein AS the third largest shareholder in SmartCraft ASA.
-Bernt Ulstein was a full-time employee in a Group company till August 31st 2019.
-From September 1st 2019 Bernt Ulstein, through B. Ulstein AS, has an hourly based consultancy contract with a Group company.
+Bernt Ulstein was a full-time employee in a group company till 31.08.2019.
+From 01.09.2019 Bernt Ulstein has an hourly based consultancy contract.
 Bernt Ulstein is also a member of the Board of Directors and remuneration committee, for which he receives remuneration.
-Bernt did not receive any remuneration during 2020.